doc-metrix/contributing/README.md

 *	Any new metrics should be communicated as `minor` updates.
 *	Any corrections/value modifications should be `patches`.
-* 	Any specification restructuring (changing field names, removing fields, etc) should be communicated as a `major` update.
+* Any documentation restructuring (changing field names, removing fields, etc) should be communicated as a `major` update.

 ===
 ### Utilities

-Utilities provide means to parse and implement specifications.
+Utilities provide means to parse and implement documentation.
 For example, a module which handles a `mem.Free` data stream may need to perform unit conversion.
-By importing a memory specification and extracting the metric units, the module can select the appropriate conversion formula for data transformation.
+By importing memory documentation and extracting the metric units, the module can select the appropriate conversion formula for data transformation.

-#### Documentation
+#### Docs

 A utility module should include detailed documentation, typically provided in a `README.md`.
 The `README` should include a module description, example code, and license information.